Conformal dynamics at infinity for groups with contracting elements: Introduction

-\begin{examples} The horofunction boundary $\bX$ was introduced by Gromov for any metric space $\U$.
-Two horofunctions are said to be \textit{equivalent} if they differ by a bounded additive constant.
-This defines a \textit{finite difference relation} on $\bX$, and the quotient $[\bX]$ is usually called \textit{reduced} horofunction boundary.
-Here are two more examples we are interested in. \begin{enumerate}

-\item Roller boundary of a locally finite CAT(0) cubical complex is homeomorphic to the horofunction boundary of $\U$ with combinatorial metric (\cite{FLM}).
+\begin{examples} The horofunction boundary $\hU$ was introduced by Gromov for any metric space $\U$.
+Two horofunctions are said to be \textit{equivalent} if they differ by a bounded amount.
+This defines a \textit{finite difference relation} on $\hU$, and the quotient $[\hU]$ is usually called \textit{reduced} horofunction boundary.
+Here are three examples we are interested in. \begin{enumerate} \item If $\U$ is a hyperbolic space, the finite difference relation can be shown closed, for two horofunctions in a $[\cdot]$-class have a uniformly bounded difference.
+Thus, the quotient of the horofunction boundary is a Hausdorff space, which is homeomorphic to the Gromov boundary.
+A non-trivial finite difference relation arises naturally when taking a direct product of a hyperbolic graph with an interval, though the Gromov boundary is kept same. \item Roller boundary of a locally finite CAT(0) cubical complex is homeomorphic to the horofunction boundary of $\U$ with combinatorial metric (\cite{FLM}).
 Every boundary point is represented by a geodesic ray and the finite difference of horofunctions is equivalent to the finite symmetric difference of boundary points viewed as ultrafilters.
 The quotient is homeomorphic to the combinatorial boundary studied in \cite{Genevois}.
 See Lemma \ref{Roller}. \item Martin boundary of a finitely supported random walk on a non-amenable group is homeomorphic to the horofunction boundary defined using (generally non-geodesic) Green metric.
-The points on which the finite difference relation restricts to be trivial are minimal harmonic functions.
+The points on which the finite difference relation restricts to be a maximal partition are minimal harmonic functions.
 The resulting \textit{minimal} Martin boundary is essential in representing all positive harmonic functions. \end{enumerate} \end{examples}

-Our first result confirms that the above examples with the described partitions provide nontrivial convergence compactifications.
-The following is proved in \textsection\ref{SecHorobdry}. \begin{thm} The horofunction boundary $\bX$ of a proper geodesic metric space $\U$ with contracting subsets is convergence, with finite difference relation, so that all boundary points are non-pinched. \end{thm}
+Our first result confirms that the horofunction boundary with the finite difference partition provides a nontrivial convergence compactification.
+The proof is presented in \textsection\ref{SecHorobdry}. \begin{thm} The horofunction boundary $\hU$ of a proper geodesic metric space $\U$ with contracting subsets is a convergence boundary, with finite difference relation, so that all boundary points are non-pinched. \end{thm}

+Gardiner--Masur boundary and Roller boundary are the horofunction boundary of Teichm\"uller spaces and of CAT(0) cube complexes endowed with Teichm\"uller metric and combinatorial metric respectively.
+Hence, they provide examples of convergence boundary with finite difference relation.